 Children need to hear from parents that caring for others is a top priority.

 We use these questions at dinner time and bedtime too.
-They really help get your child talking.
+They really get your child talking and your family connecting.

 2. Model Kindness and Teach Empathy

 Children learn behaviors by watching adults.
 And as parents, you are the biggest teacher your child will ever have.